vamontchik/Cube-Heroes/README.md

 # Balance

-Unlike classic gatch games, progression is made to be roughly linear!
-In this way, players aren't forced to endure lengthy, grindy periods of game, and can just experiment and enjoy the game!
+Unlike classic gatcha games, progression is made to be linear (sorta)!
+In this way, players aren't forced to endure lengthy, grindy periods of gameplay with little reward, and instead can endure lengthy, grindy periods of gameplay with an adequate amount of rewards.
+How nice.

 Hopefully, more developers of this genre can pick up on this sort of trend... someday.
+For now, we can only dream.

+Now go out there and play the game, and see if you can find the max level!